Curve Review (September 2023): Is It The Solution?

 locking the card

-This feature potentially saves lengthy and boring phone conversations with your card provider.
+This feature saves you from lengthy and tedious phone conversations with your card provider.

 Categorisation

-Unlike challenger banks such as Monzo who use a pot system, Curve categorises your money using different colours.
+Similar to other challenger cards, Curve offers a categorisation option for your money.
+This gives you more financial freedom and promotes better management.
+Unlike challenger banks like Monzo that use a pot system, Curve categorises your money using different colours.

 Pay Bills